 Before going into a detailed discussion, l think you should know how this article will be advancing to dissolve the issue.
 There are some extra criteria that should be into consideration apart from basic vacuum cleaning features like how efficiently it cleans or how powerful suction it can manage.

-When it is a robotic vacuum cleaner, one must have to determine its’ other expertise.
 For example, one should closely look on to its battery life and most importantly its smartness; how smartly it roams.
 How preciously it move towards the dirty places and clean them through.
 To ordain these issues, I have laid bare some facts like the mobile app, learning capability, detecting the cliff or precipice etc. that are straightly related.
-I will take both Roomba 960 and 980, compare them and bring out how they do in the same context apparently.
+I will take both Roomba 960 and 980, compare them and bring out how they do in the same context apparently under Smartness section.
+QUICKLY JUMP ON TO THAT SECTION

 Core Differences in iRobot Roomba (960/980) Models